BlackBrix/ReflowMaster/README.md

 2.) using a SSR with built in phase angle control - most of them have industrial standard analog inputs like 4..20mA or 0..10V, so you have to find a way to convert the 0..3,3V PWM of the reflow master into these industrial standard signals.

 3.)
 Doing "slow PWM" with a period that is much slower than the mains sine wave ("1 cycle" is 20ms@50Hz [or 16,66ms@60Hz])
 since we are talking about a thermally very slow/inert system (the oven), it doesn't matter how slow it is...
+(tis is also called "Burst Mode" or "Full Cycle Switching" in the reference document listed above)

 We are doing 3.) "slow PWM" here with 0,8 Hz (1275ms period),
 I will modify this firmware accordingly in the future (not started yet 2019-02-08)